 What about humidity?

 Let me start by showing you that all through the winter, the humidity in my apartment was always around 30%.
 I never used a humidifier or engaged in pointless misting and my plant was just fine, with acceptable frond turnover (both death and new growth were generally the same).
-I think the whole humidity fear-mongering came about because of people thinking that fronds will never die “if I could only keep the humidity high enough”.
-Meanwhile, they put the plant in a windowless corner because that’s what they interpreted as being “low-light” and the plant inevitably shed more fronds than it grew.
+I think the whole humidity fear-mongering came about because people think fronds will never die “if I could only keep the humidity high enough”.
+Meanwhile, they put the plant in a windowless corner because that’s what they interpreted as being “low-light” and the plant inevitably sheds more fronds than it grows.
+They attribute the decline to poor humidity when in fact, it is poor light that is causing more decay than growth.

 Humidity does have an effect on the biological system but it’s not a simplistic path like: dry air directly leads to dry leaves.
 Instead, low humidity causes faster evaporation from the leaves and the soil.
 This leads to the soil becoming dry quicker, requiring you to water in time before critical dryness is reached.